Turbo-Muon: Almost-Orthogonal Pre-Conditioning for Fast Muon Updates: Background and Motivation

-As we focus on the iterative Newton-Schulz algorithm, we denote the approximation after the $t^{th}$ iteration $\operatorname{NS}_t(\textbf{X})$.
-To assess approximation quality, we define the normalized \textit{polar error} as:

-These metrics will be used throughout the paper to evaluate orthogonalization accuracy.
+These metrics will be used throughout the paper to evaluate the orthogonalization accuracy of the $t^{th}$ iteration $\operatorname{NS}_t(\mathbf{X})$ of the Newton-Schulz algorithm.

-\paragraph{Existing methods, strengths and limitations} The original \textit{Muon} formulation introduced the Newton–Schulz (NS) variant of the Björck iteration, which relies on quintic polynomial expansions to approximate the polar factor efficiently~\cite{jordan2024muon}.
-Building on this, \cite{cesista2025muonoptcoeffs} proposed iteration-dependent polynomial coefficients, allowing convergence within 5 or 6 steps--a significant improvement over the fixed-coefficient scheme.
-This idea was later extended and accelerated by ~\cite{grishina_accelerating_2025} and \cite{amsel2025polar}, who analyzed optimal polynomial families and convergence regimes for orthogonalization.
+\paragraph{Existing methods: strengths and limitations.} The original \textit{Muon} formulation introduced the Newton-Schulz (NS) variant of the Björck iteration, which relies on quintic polynomial expansions to approximate the polar factor efficiently~\cite{jordan2024muon}.
+Building on this, \cite{cesista2025muonoptcoeffs} proposed iteration-dependent polynomial coefficients, allowing convergence within five or six steps--a significant improvement over the fixed-coefficient scheme.
+This idea was later extended and accelerated by~\cite{grishina_accelerating_2025} and \cite{amsel2025polar}, who analyzed optimal polynomial families and convergence regimes for orthogonalization.

-In parallel, ~\cite{ahn_dion_2025} introduced \textit{Dion}, a distributed implementation supporting model sharding (i.e. splitting a large neural network model into smaller parts) and tensor-parallel decomposition.
-Besides their optimizer, they provide an efficient implementation of Muon featuring Triton kernels~\cite{tillet2019triton}, efficiently exploiting the matrix’s symmetric structure to reduce redundant computation and memory access.
-While these contributions collectively enhance the scalability of orthogonality-based optimizers, the computational cost of orthogonalization still remains a limiting factor.
-Also, in practice, Newton–Schulz iterations require dense matrix–matrix products, which creates nontrivial interactions with sharded training leading to compute and communication bottlenecks in extreme scale settings~\cite{essential2025muon}.
+In parallel, \cite{ahn_dion_2025} introduced \textit{Dion}, a distributed implementation supporting model sharding (i.e., splitting a large neural network model into smaller parts) and tensor-parallel decomposition.
+In addition to their optimizer, they provide an efficient implementation of Muon featuring Triton kernels~\cite{tillet2019triton} that efficiently exploit the matrix’s symmetric structure to reduce redundant computation and memory access.
+While these contributions collectively enhance the scalability of orthogonality-based optimizers, the computational cost of orthogonalization remains a limiting factor.
+In practice, Newton-Schulz iterations require dense matrix–matrix products, which interacts nontrivially with sharded training, leading to compute and communication bottlenecks in extreme-scale settings~\cite{essential2025muon}.
 Hence, each reduction in cost directly broadens the applicability of orthogonality-based optimizers to increasingly large models.

-\paragraph{Newton-Schulz Iteration}
+\paragraph{Newton-Schulz iteration}

-In order to circumvent the limitations of exact methods, practical applications often rely on approximate methods.
-Notably, \cite{bjorck1971iterative}, demonstrated that the following scheme:
+To circumvent the limitations of exact methods, practical applications often rely on approximate methods.
+Notably, \cite{bjorck1971iterative} demonstrated that the following scheme: